Why you might want to move

 Visit Shelter to see if you qualify.

-Your landlord doesn’t arrange the exchange.
+Your landlord doesn’t arrange the exchange, but you do need to get their written permission.
 You have to contact other tenants until you find someone to exchange with.

 If you want to move into sheltered housing, ask your landlord for more information about local schemes and if they can make a referral or nominate you.